Safety First!

 Save barn

-AVANTI Silicone Ice Cube Tray with Carrier 32 Cup – for freezing lemon juice and milks etc.
+AVANTI Silicone Ice Cube Tray with Carrier 32 Cup – for freezing lemon juice and milks etc (these pop out so easy).

 Low-Form Glass Beaker